reiver/article-20250227/README.md

 No president of the United States of America goes at it alone.
 President Trump, like presidents before him, has a team behind him — which includes his cabinet and his advisors.

-One of President Trump's senior advsiors, allies, and public supporters is Elon Musk.
+One of President Trump's senior advsiors, allies, and public supporters is Elon Reeve Musk.

-Mr Musk has been a public advocate for the Department of Government Efficiency (DOGE).
+Elon Musk is a businessman, known for his roles in
+—

-Elon Reeve Musk is a businessman, known for his roles in — the electric car company _Tesla_, the space tehnology company _SpaceX_,
+the electric car company _Tesla_, the space tehnology company _SpaceX_,